 The job of guarding at the maleo nesting ground rotates among villagers, involving and supporting many families with the salary paid.

-In addition, as a kind of “thank you” from the international community for villagers’ commitment to conserving the maleo, AlTo ensures that people in its partner villages receive community-wide benefits such as eyeglasses, repairs to community buildings, improved trash management equipment, or other needs ad identified by villagers themselves.
+In addition, as a kind of “thank you” from the international community for villagers’ commitment to conserving the maleo, AlTo ensures that people in its partner villages receive community-wide benefits such as eyeglasses, repairs to community buildings, improved trash management equipment, or other needs as identified by villagers themselves.

 Maleo–The Pride of Tompotika

-But it’s not only the maleo’s economic benefits that Tompotikans value.
+But it’s not only conservation’s economic benefits that Tompotikans value.
 Tompotika residents have also expressed a great sense of well-being and pride in conserving the maleo.
 This sense was reinforced in 2010, when Taima village was awarded the Maleo Award from the international conservation community.
 And in Toweer/Teku villages in 2019, villagers demonstrated their pride in their conservation efforts by requesting, as a priority community “need,” a large public statue of the maleo.

 What You Can Do

 You can help support AlTo’s maleo conservation efforts.

 Please click here to donate to help support the cost of villager-AlTo guard teams, and keep maleo numbers growing.